 Templates, examples and guidance on the steps you need to take to control risks is available from the Health and Safety Executive (HSE).

-Since 1 July 2007, all workplaces and enclosed public places within Nottingham have a legal obligation to be smoke free.
-This legislation has been introduced to reduce the harmful effect that second hand smoke has on the health of the population.
+All workplaces and enclosed public places within Nottingham have a legal obligation to be smoke-free.
+This legislation has been introduced to reduce the harmful effect of second-hand smoke on the population's health.
 See Smokefree England for more information on the Smokefree legislation.
 This includes the downloads:

 - Smokefree signs and leaflets, including translations

-Nottingham City Council is encouraging all Nottingham businesses to implement 'Gold Standard' smoking policies.
+Nottingham City Council encourages all Nottingham businesses to implement 'Gold Standard' smoking policies.
 These policies go a step further than Smokefree legislation, such as not allowing employees to smoke during working hours, not allowing illegal tobacco to be sold on your premises or restricting the use of e-cigarettes.
-A 'Gold Standard' policy can result in reduced sickness absence plus increased productivity for your organisation.
+A 'Gold Standard' policy can result in reduced sickness absence and increased organisation productivity.

-For information about complaints related to advice given by our officers, please visit https://www.hse.gov.uk/contact/challenge-panel.htm#.
+For information about complaints related to advice given by our officers, please visit the Health and Safety Executive website.